 You may have noticed on our cover, the words on the pumpkin heralding our 20th year.
 Doing anything for 20 years requires a certain amount of attention and effort; once you’ve reached that plateau, there is cause for celebration.
 Our magazine originated from a dream I had, a dream that included providing space for artists and writers to offer their ideas and talents to our community.
 As in most ventures, one needs support from outside contributors.
 We thank all of the other dreamers, our behind the scenes workers, and those in the business community who have participated and stood beside us in our dream to make it possible.
 Our door is still open for anyone wishing to join in!

 Jim & Mindy Elgas

 P.S.
 Once again, we are offering our Crypto-Nitions™ and Cartoon Caption contests.
 Win gift certificates from local businesses.
-You can either mail in your answers and captions or click on header, “Contests”.
-Good Luck!
+To play online, click on the header for “Contests”.